yangdongchao/Text-to-sound-Synthesis/readme.md

 # Text-to-sound Synthesis
-This is the open source code for our paper "Text-to-sound Synthesis".
-We will release all of the code, pre-trained models afther the paper is accepted.
+This is the open source code for our paper "Diffsound: discrete diffusion model for text-to-sound generateion".
+We will release all of the code, pre-trained models as soon as possible.

 ## Overview